 Once we arrived, our first destination of the tour of Bursa, we got to explore a shop pretty much exactly like ‘Body Shop’ from the UK.
 There were various kinds of soaps, lotions, herbals, honey, fruits and much more.

 Everyone that arrived at the store got given free tasters on all various olives, before buying any other of them.
 I’m not a huge fan of olives but I did try out a few, which was not exactly what I imagined.

 Along the way towards our final destinations to the cable car, we stopped at the homes of the bees, where we saw lots of beehives gathered together.
-There had a small stall, where there sold the freshly produced honey.
+There was a small stall, where the freshly produced honey.
 After negotiating with the sellers, we must have bought like 3-4 honey jars from the family.

 Every stop has its own little area to explore lots, whether you want to go on a quad bike to the safari or take photos of the animals or shop around.
 There is lots to do, but depending on the time you arrive, we have very limited time as it shuts at 8 pm.

 If you’re scared of heights, then I would recommend you not look down, but one thing to mention when you’re in these cable cars and they’re travelling across.
 That it tends to get very windy and your ears start to become blocked like on planes.
 Also during the winter time if you visit this place you get to experience and see the snowfall from the above, which I can only imagine being truly stunning.

 Now that was my experience of Bursa, but before we all headed back to our hotel in Istanbul, we all visited another stunning grand mosque in Bursa called ‘Emir Sultan Mosque’ to pray for our salah.